zordtk/rescepy/README.md

-rescepy
+rescepy Python 3 Fork
 =====

-a cross-platform python2 script for automated srr (rescene) verification and reconstruction.
+a cross-platform python3 script for automated srr (rescene) verification and reconstruction.

 * fetches srrs from: http://www.srrdb.com
 * verifies sfv files and reconstructs rars and samples if required.